ciberkleid/ciberkleid.github.io/about.markdown

 Cora Iberkleid is a Developer Advocate for [Modern Applications at VMware][vmware-mapbu], helping developers and enterprises navigate and adopt modern practices and technologies including Spring, Kubernetes, Cloud Foundry, Tanzu, and modern CI/CD.

+Previously she was an Advisory Cloud Application and Platform Architect at Pivotal, and prior to that she spent nearly a decade at Sun Microsystems and Oracle, helping customers design and build enterprise integration applications.

 [vmware-mapbu]: https://www.vmware.com/cloud-solutions/app-modernization.html